andreafalletti/hyprland-/Installation.md

 the example config is in `examples/Hyprland.conf`.

-For updating later on, you can overwrite the binary, you don't need to update anything else.
+For updating later on, you can overwrite the binaries (hyprctl, hyprland and libwlroots), you don't need to update anything else.

 ## Manual (Manual Build)